 True, we are talking relatively as it still has some sugar but it's a lot less than many typical versions.
 Since the sugar is the preservative power for jams, especially when it's lower sugar I prefer to make a smaller batch.
 This means I don't need to worry about possibly wasting some.

 The one other (possible) downside of lower sugar is that it doesn't set as firm.
 This is definitely a soft set jam which works for us, but just be aware - this isn't going to turn out jelly-like.
+Unless you cook it that bit longer, which may give a darker color.

 Making apricot jam